pikawika/VUB-BCI-thesis/literature-review/scientific/NeuroTechX-webinar/notes.md

 ## NeuroTechX Webinar #2: BCI and EEG in VR and AR

 This webinar is available [here](https://youtu.be/Rggx_YVc6CM).
-The host of the webinar was Yannick Roy.
+The host of the webinar was Yannick Roy and Micah Blumberg.

 - Repeated that NeuroTechX is some sort of international community that organizes differing things surrounding neurotechnology.
 It grew from people in the BCI field that didn't have places to formally discuss other than highly academic channels.
 It's somewhat in between the academic and hobby scene.
 - One of the guests was from **Interaxon**.
 Both Graeme Moffat, chief scientist & VP Regulatory as well as Ben Shapiro, EEG Scientist were present.
 Interaxon is best known for the **Muse headband**.
 But they also have different **commercial EEG products**.